meltyourface/blank/posts/Black-bull/Occult-Incense-Properties-and-Their-Ritual-Applications/index.md

 3. **Enigmatic Serpent's Kiss Incense**:

-Attributes: Serpent's Kiss incense holds an energy of seduction, transformation, and deep wisdom.
+**Attributes**: Serpent's Kiss incense holds an energy of seduction, transformation, and deep wisdom.
 It is often used in workings related to sexuality, regeneration, and knowledge.

 Correlations with entities or forces: This incense is tied to serpent and reptilian entities, as well as deities associated with snakes, such as Lilith, Hekate, or Quetzalcoatl.